-- Schedule a pre-placement meeting to discuss the requirements of hot weather concreting. - Select concrete materials and proportions with satisfactory records in hot weather conditions. - Reduce and control the temperature of the fresh concrete. - Use a concrete consistency (slump) that permits rapid placement and effective consolidation. - Minimize the time to transport, place, consolidate and finish the concrete. - Plan the concrete placement to avoid adverse exposure of the concrete to the environment; schedule placing operations during times of the day or night when weather conditions are favorable. - Protect the concrete from moisture loss during placing and curing period.
+- Schedule a pre placement meeting to discuss the requirements of hot weather concreting. - Select concrete materials and proportions with satisfactory records in hot weather conditions. - Reduce and control the temperature of fresh concrete. - Use a concrete consistency (slump) that permits rapid placement and effective consolidation. - Minimize the time to transport, place, consolidate, and finish the concrete. - Plan concrete placement to avoid adverse exposure of the concrete to the environment; schedule placing operations during times of the day or night when weather conditions are favorable.